felikz97/airbnb-clone-project/README.md

 📌 **Project Overview**

      Objective The backend for the Airbnb Clone project is designed to provide a robust and scalable foundation for managing user interactions, property listings, bookings, and payments.
 This backend will support various functionalities required to mimic the core features of Airbnb, ensuring a smooth experience for users and hosts.

 **🎨 UI/UX Design Planning**

    **Design Goal**
       Create intuitive booking flow
       Maintain visual consistency
       Ensure fast loading times
       Prioritize mobile responsiveness.

-** ✅Key Features**
+**✅ Key Features**

       Property search and filtering
       Detailed property viewing
       Secure checkout process
       User authentication

-**Primary Pages**
+**📄 Primary Pages**

 **Page	                  Description**
 Property Listing View	   -Grid display of available properties with filters